josegpl/AER-Net/README.md

 # AER-Net

 Official github repository for the proposed convoluted neural network: Attention Efficient Residual U-Net.
-As
+This project contributed to my bachelor thesis "Attention Efficient Residual U-Net: uma Rede Neural para a Segmentação de Lesões de Pele" written and presented at Federal University of Maranhão in April 2021 which achieved the highest grade for approval.

 <!-- TABLE OF CONTENTS -->
 <details>